umesh0802/Ecommerce-Project/README.md

 ## 📌 Project Overview

 This project focuses on analyzing e-commerce transactional data to uncover insights into customer behavior, sales performance, and product trends.
 The goal is to transform raw data into meaningful business intelligence that can inform strategic decisions.
+By integration of MySQL and Jupyter Notebook in Python Language.

 ---